awsdocs/amazon-sagemaker-developer-guide/doc_source/apache-spark-example1.md

-  To get inferences from a model hosted in Amazon SageMaker, you call the `SageMakerModel.transform` method\.
+  To get inferences from a model hosted in SageMaker, you call the `SageMakerModel.transform` method\.
 You pass a `DataFrame` as input\.
 The method transforms the input `DataFrame` to another `DataFrame` containing inferences obtained from the model\.